The Difference Between Cosmetic Bonding and Contouring

 Two such forms of treatment, cosmetic bonding and cosmetic contouring, can remedy the appearance of your teeth in a quick, painless way.
 But what differentiates one from the other?

-Here’s how bonding and contouring differ plus the benefits each can provide for patients.
+Here’s how dental bonding and tooth contouring differ plus the benefits each can provide for patients.

 Cosmetic Bonding